 It delivered a glow, without being greasy and didn't feel like I was coating my combination skin in oil.
 Due to its lightweight feel, I tried layering it after my morning vitamin C serum and it worked a charm.
 With no pilling in sight.
 It was a team player with all the cocktail of serums I tried it with.

 While I would happily use it on its own at night, I feel like the glow is somewhat wasted whilst I'm snoozing, so I began saving it for AM use only.
-At the same time, it doesn't contain my top antioxidant, vitamin C, so I don't feel like I could ditch my whole routine all together, but considering how well it layered with other products, it works as a great addition to my skincare arsenal.
+At the same time, it doesn't contain my top antioxidant, vitamin C, so I don't feel like I could ditch my whole routine altogether, but considering how well it layered with other products, it works as a great addition to my skincare arsenal.

 Rhode Skin Barrier Restore Cream, £29